Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum AD/DA Conversion: Sampling and Interpolation of Quantum Data

+Gaussian states are standard in CV quantum computing, as they correspond to the ground state of the quantum harmonic oscillator, and can be prepared by either cooling a system to its ground state or projecting onto the ground state with through measurements.
+This is standard procedure across various platforms, including microwave resonators, trapped ions, and neutral atoms.
+Likewise, the standard deviation of a Gaussian state can be tuned through single-mode squeezing, and the mean can be adjusted by applying a displacement gate~\cite{liu2024hybrid}.

 \textbf{D/A Conversion Protocol:} We first focus on the D/A conversion protocol, as the corresponding A/D protocol is simply its inverse.
 The D/A protocol consists of two stages: first, a series of conditional displacements are applied between the qubits and oscillator, and then the intermediate state is disentangled by a series of hybrid single-variable QSP operations.
-We will denote the resulting D/A conversion unitary by $U_{\text{D/A}}^{\text{S-V}}(\Delta,n)$, using ``S-V" for single-variable QSP.
+We illustrate the circuit of the D/A conversion protocol in Fig.~\ref{fig:QSP_state_transfer}b, showcasing its decomposition into conditional displacements and QSP operations.
+We will denote the corresponding D/A conversion unitary by $U_{\text{D/A}}^{\text{S-V}}(\Delta,n)$, using ``S-V" for single-variable QSP.

 \textit{Stage 1 -- Displacement:} First, we apply a series of controlled displacements to the oscillator: $\prod_{j=1}^{n} D_{j}(\Delta 2^{n-j})$, where $D_{j}(\Delta 2^{n-j})$ is a displacement (as in Eq.~\eqref{eq:displacement-gate}), controlled by the $j^{\text{th}}$ qubit.
 This transforms the initial state as